tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 When the wizard has completed, the database will have a full backup taken and restored to all replicas, and a tail-end log backup will be taken, before it is added to the Availability Group.
 During this time the other databases and the Availability Group will be available to all connections.
 There are no requirements beyond these steps to add a database to the Availability Group.

 To remove a database, right click the database in the listing and select Remove Database from Availability Group.
 Note: this will remove the database from the Availability Group only.
 This will not delete the physical database located on all replicas.
-The primary database will persist allowing direct connections and all replica databases will be in a NORECOVERY state (restoring…).
+The primary database will persist allowing direct connections and all replica databases will be in a NORECOVERY state (restoring...).

 [<img class="alignnone size-full wp-image-2676" src="/wp-content/uploads/2014/06/ag35.png" alt="ag35" width="506" height="311" srcset="/wp-content/uploads/2014/06/ag35.png 506w, /wp-content/uploads/2014/06/ag35-300x184.png 300w" sizes="(max-width: 506px) 100vw, 506px" />][35]